2020 NBA Playoff Jerseys

 (LeBron James)

 I am a fan of Nike’s version of this classic.
-What strikes me as a modern touch on these timeless jerseys is the way that the sleeve taping continues down the full length of the uniforms and around the leg opening of the shorts.
+What strikes me as a modern touch on these timeless jerseys is the way Nike sent the sleeve trim down the full length of the uniforms in a continuous line around the leg opening of the shorts.
 The black side panels run the length of the uniforms between the taping.

 _______